v-empower/MeetHour-Web-MobileSDKs/Web/Javascript/Generic-Javascript/README.md

                 prejoinPageEnabled: true, // make this false to skip the prejoin page
                 disableInviteFunctions: true,
                 disableProfile: true,
+                disableEmail: false // make this `true` to disable Email on Prejoin page.
             },
             interfaceConfigOverwrite: {
                 applyMeetingSettings: true, // This is managed from this page - https://portal.meethour.io/customer/ui_settings